 Are you looking for a way to serve the Lord?

-At St. Patrick’s, community takes place — every day — because of teams and their particular skills and gifts they offer.
+At St. Patrick’s, community takes place — every day — because of ministries and volunteering teams that share their particular skills and gifts.

 How to Volunteer

 If you are interested in becoming a St. Patrick’s disciple (volunteer), you must be registered with our parish, fill the in the Volunteering Package forms and choosing a volunteering opportunity,

 The Diocese has established several measures to protect children, parishioners, volunteers, and seniors to create a safe environment: